dvdmtw98/blog/blog-vault/articles/2023-12-31-building-home-lab-part-1.md

 Hacker Image by [catalyststuff](https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm) on Freepik

 > [!IMPORTANT] Changelog
+>  - **Nov.
+01, 2024**
+> 	 - Updated pfSense download link in Part 2 to point to the pfSense mirror which contains the CE ISO image.
+> 	 - Updated the instruction in Part 1 and Part 2 to reference the Expert Mode option that was introduced with Virtual Box 7.1.
 > - **Oct.
 31, 2024**
-> 	- Updated Part 9 to reflect additional steps required to install Tsurugi Linux 2024.1+
+> 	- Updated Tsurugi Linux installation in Part 9 to reflect the additional step required for Tsurugi Linux 2024.1+

 In this project, we will explore how to set up a Cybersecurity Home Lab on our laptop/PC.
 For this project, I will be using VirtualBox running on my Windows Laptop.